I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hdaudio/nc-hdaudio-phdaudio_bdl_isr.md

 UID : NC:hdaudio.PHDAUDIO_BDL_ISR
 title : PHDAUDIO_BDL_ISR
 author : windows-driver-content
 description : The HDAudioBdlIsr routine is the ISR that the HD Audio bus driver calls each time an IOC interrupt occurs on the stream.
-It is a function pointer of type PHDAUDIO_BDL_ISR, which is defined as: old-location : audio\phdaudio_bdl_isr.htm old-project : audio ms.assetid : 9DC36C2E-6609-46C8-870E-44845020A4B2
+It is a function pointer of type PHDAUDIO_BDL_ISR, which is defined as old-location : audio\phdaudio_bdl_isr.htm old-project : audio ms.assetid : 9DC36C2E-6609-46C8-870E-44845020A4B2